-70. Fred E. Huntley, 69 Cal.
+- 71. Fred E. Huntley, 69 Cal.
 2d 67 (1968).
 The Court reversed a Commission decision authorizing Pacific Bell to require customers employing answering machines to "include in their recorded announcements their names and the address at which the service is provided."
-The Court found that "the tariff schedules unquestionably impair the First Amendment's guarantees of freedom of speech."

-71. Greyhound Lines, Inc., 68 Cal.
+The Court found that "the tariff schedules unquestionably impair the First Amendment's guarantees of freedom of speech." - Greyhound Lines, Inc., 68 Cal.
 2d 406 (1968), 438 P.2d 801.
-The Court affirmed a Commission decision requiring petitioner to extend commuter bus service over routes in the San Francisco Bay Area.44 Petitioner argued that the Commission had exceeded the authority provided to it pursuant to Section 762.
+The Court 72. affirmed a Commission decision requiring petitioner to extend commuter bus service over routes in the San Francisco Bay Area.44 Petitioner argued that the Commission had exceeded the authority provided to it pursuant to Section 762.
 The Court, however, agreed with the Commission's construction of the statute, holding that the Commission's construction was entitled to a substantial deference.
 Indeed, the deference announced in Greyhound is quite substantial.
 The Court held that "there is a strong presumption of validity of the Commission's decisions and the Commission's interpretation of the Public Utilities Code should not be disturbed unless it fails to bear a reasonable relation to statutory purposes and language."
 That the deference announced in Greyhound finds its genesis in that case alone is revealed by the fact that the court case cited in support of the proposition, Southern Pacific (41 Cal.
-2d, 354, 367) simply does not.45 (See Para.
-100, supra.)
+2d, 354, 367) simply does not.
+45 (See Para.
+102, supra.)
 Moreover, one has to question whether the "strong" presumption of validity" survived the 1998 legislation.
 (See, Paras.
-6 and 11.)
+7 and 12.)
 Finally, the order also questioned the vitality of the dedication requirement announced in Richfield (Paras.
-86 and 89) but, in a lengthy dissertation on the nature of dedication, found the requirement met.
+87 and 90) but, in a lengthy dissertation on the nature of dedication, found the requirement met. - 73.
+Southern Pacific Company, 68 Cal.
+2d 243 (1968), 436 P.2d 889.
+The Court reversed a Commission decision rejecting the request by Petitioner (supported by the Commission staff) that Petitioner be authorized to install a sophisticated automatic crossing gate at certain rail crossing in Tehama County.
+The Court concluded that the decision must be annulled because the Commission had failed to make Findings of Fact on all material issues as required by Section 1705.